The Best TV Wall Mount, According to Happy Homeowners

 Most TV wall mounts are fairly easy for the average homeowner to install, although it’s wise to have an assistant to help move a heavy television into place.
 Typically, you’ll first screw mounting channels to the back of the television, then screw the mount’s base to the wall (it’s crucial to attach the mount to wall studs, not just to the drywall).
 Finally, you’ll slide the television onto the mount.

-As to the ugly cords dangling from the mounted television, you basically have two options: Either corral the cords in a cable concealer such as the versatile one made by SimpleCord (available on Amazon) or run the cords through the drywall.
-While some intrepid do-it-yourselfers tackle this project on their own, be aware that in many areas, building codes restrict the types of electrical wires permitted to run behind drywall, so your safest bet is hiring a professional installer who specializes in home electronics for this task (your local electronics superstore likely offers this service).
-Typically, the installer will cut a small window into the drywall behind the television, run the cords down behind the drywall, and then cut another small window near the electrical outlet at floor level where the cords emerge from the wall and plug into the outlet.
+To hide the cords dangling from the mounted television , you basically have two options: Either corral the cords in a cable concealer or run the cords through the drywall.
+While some intrepid do-it-yourselfers tackle this project on their own, be aware that in many areas, building codes restrict the types of electrical wires permitted to run behind drywall.
+So, you may wish to consult a pro.
+Typically, installers cut a small window into the drywall behind the television, run the cords down behind the drywall, and then cut another small window near the electrical outlet at floor level where the cords emerge from the wall and plug into the outlet.

 Our Top Picks